secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 │     ├─ figure
 │        ├─ accuracy.png
 │        └─ loss.png
-│     ├─ best_model_state.bin
+│     ├─ best_model_state.bin     <- You should have this file under this directory.
-│     ├─ parameters.yaml
+│     ├─ parameters.yaml          <- You should have this file under this directory.
 │     ├─ record.csv
 │     └─ submission2.csv          <- You can find the testing result in this position.
 │  └─ XLNet